Documentation / Plugins

 You can look at the standalone GPSI plugin or the WebPageTest plugin.

 We keep a list of plugins at https://github.com/sitespeedio/plugins.
-If you wanna add your plugin, send a PR!
+If you want to add your plugin, send a PR!

-There’s no way for a plugin to tell the CLI about what type of configuration/options that are needed, but there’s an issue for that.
+There's no way for a plugin to tell the CLI what type of configuration/options are needed, but there's an issue for that.
 Help us out if you have ideas!